xprt64/dudulina/README.md

 ## Sample application ##
 A Todo list sample application can be found at [github.com/xprt64/todosample-cqrs-es](https://github.com/xprt64/todosample-cqrs-es).

+## Querying an Aggregate in DDD ##
+Read more about how to [query an Aggregate](https://github.com/xprt64/dudulina/blob/master/docs/QueryingAnAggregate.md) in order to test if a command will succeed or not, without actually executing id.

 ## Questions? ##
 Feel free to post to this group: [https://groups.google.com/forum/#!forum/cqrs--event-sourcing-for-php](https://groups.google.com/forum/#!forum/cqrs--event-sourcing-for-php).